asifMuzammil/kubernetes-debug-toolkit/5_kubectl_logs.md

 ## Next Steps

-In Part 6, we'll explore `kubectl exec` and how to interact directly with containers for advanced debugging.
+In Next Part, we'll explore `exited codes error` how the exit codes play a crucial role in pinpointing the root cause of issues
 ---
 [Next Article: Deep Dive into exited codes →](./6_exited_codes.md)